Not Over Yet (Grace song)

 "Not Over Yet" is a song by British dance act Grace.
-Originally released to clubs in 1993, under the band name State of Grace, it was re-released in 1995 as the first single from their only album, If I Could Fly (1996).
-It peaked at number six on the UK Singles Chart and reached number-one on the US Billboard Hot Dance Music/Club Play chart.
+Originally released in 1993 under the band name State of Grace, it was re-released in March 1995 as the first single from their only album, If I Could Fly (1996).
+It received critical acclaim from music critics, peaking at number six on the UK Singles Chart and number one on the US Billboard Dance Club Play chart.
 Lead vocals and backing vocals were performed by singer Patti Low.
-In 1995, the lead vocals were replaced by new frontwoman and singer, Dominique Atkins for the album release, although Low's backing vocals remained in place.
+In 1995, the lead vocals were replaced by new frontwoman and singer, Dominique Atkins, for the album release, although Low's backing vocals remained in place.
 This Atkins/Low combination appeared on all subsequent re-releases and remixes of the track.
 The woman who appears in the accompanying music video is Low.

 In 1999, "Not Over Yet" was remixed by Planet Perfecto, a pseudonym of Paul Oakenfold, a co-writer of the song.
 It again reached the Top 20, peaking at number 16.
 Oakenfold also used it with much less singing in another remix called "Not Over", which appeared on his second album, A Lively Mind (2006).